AltropInc/alt/doc/script/Constructor.md

 ```
 Here in creating `box1`, the owner is not given, and the default owner is the object in the current context (`self`), which is in the type of `BoxFactory`.
 This is an error.
 In creating `box2`, the owner is given to the parent object of the object in the current context (`owner`),  which is in the type of enclosing class of `Box`.
 In creating `box3`, the owner is not given, and the default owner is the object in the current context which is in the same type of the enclosing class of the `Box`.

-However, if the class of the constructor is a free class, the owner for the constructor call is always the object in the current context.
+However, if the class of the constructor is a free class (top-level class), the instance of the class can be created within any object.
+The owner for a constructor call is always implicitly referred to the object in the current context.
 Let's say the class `Box` is placed in a separate file and is loaded as an external free class, the code:
 ```altscript
 object test
 {